 Upon initial stand installation and every six months thereafter perform a full instrumentation calibration according to Table 6.

-Prior to each reference oil test sequence, or when introducing a new engine on an existing stand, perform a partial instrumentation calibration according to Table 7.
+Perform a partial instrumentation calibration according to Table 7 every 3 months.
 10.2.2.1 If a full instrumentation calibration is due at the same time, perform Table 6 calibrations instead of Table 7.

 10.2.3 Engine Torque Measurement System—Use deadweights to calibrate at the start of a test and before each reference oil test.
 Prior to calibration, start the engine and run for a minimum of 30 min at (1500 ± 5) r/min, (70 ± 2) N·m.
 Shut the engine down, leave dynamometer cooling water on, and start performing the load cell calibration within 3 min after shutdown.